How to Increase Your Intelligence

 Tips from Gamma: Practice your ability to deeply focus on a single subject at a time to optimise your learning brain.
 This also means choosing single-tasking over multi-tasking.

-Can we kill two birds with one stone?
+How to kill two birds with one stone

 Both types of intelligence may display different sets of abilities.
 But they can and often do work well together.
 It’s not likely that while one type of intelligence is required to perform a task, the other one sits back and just watches.
 In many instances, both of them are needed simultaneously or successively.